intel-analytics/ipex-llm/dl/src/main/scala/com/intel/analytics/bigdl/models/autoencoder/README.md

 ## Implementation Details
-For our implementation, ReLU is used as activation function and the mean square error is calculated as the loss function.
+For our implementation, ReLU is used as activation function and the mean square error as the loss function.

 #### Reference
 <a name="Bengio09">[Bengio09]</a> Yoshua Bengio.
 Learning deep architectures for AI.
 Foundations and Trends in Machine Learning, 2(1):1–127, 2009.
 Also published as a book.
 Now Publishers, 2009.